The Arnelo Affair: Reception

+Box office

-The film earned $524,000 in the US and Canada and $314,000 elsewhere.
-Although MGM records do not state whether the film was profitable, the cost of $892,000 makes it likely it incurred a loss.
+The film earned $524,000 in the US and Canada and $314,000 elsewhere, against production costs of $892,000, incurring a loss.

 Critical response

-Contemporary New York Times film critic Bosley Crowther panned the film.
-He wrote, "And childish it is, beyond question, despite the promising' presence in the cast of John Hodiak, Frances Gifford, George Murphy and other minor 'names.'
+Contemporary reviews were mixed.
+New York Times film critic Bosley Crowther panned the film.
+He wrote, "And childish it is, beyond question, despite the promising presence in the cast of John Hodiak, Frances Gifford, George Murphy and other minor 'names.'
 It's a 'stream of consciousness' fable about a lawyer's neglected wife who takes up with a night-club owner and gets into a most embarrassing jam.
 It is unmercifully slow and sombre and utterly devoid of surprise."

 Variety magazine's review at the time was more positive.
 The staff wrote, "Arch Oboler, radio’s master of suspense, has effectively transposed his technique into the visual medium with The Arnelo Affair.
 Strictly speaking this is not a whodunit, nor can it be catalogued as a psychological suspense picture ...
 There’s never a question as to who committed the murder, but the crime is secondary to its effect on the characters involved.
 Until the film’s very climax, no hint is given to the ultimate denouement.
 Dialogue instills the feeling of action where none exists for much of the footage, and the gab is excellent but for a couple of spots when Oboler gives vent to florid passages."